MD-Kamrul-Islam/omi-portfolio/content/home/experience.md

   company_url = "https://www.thinkflagship.com/"
   location = "Dhaka, Bangladesh" date_start = "2024-11-05"
-  date_end = ""
+  date_end = "2025-06-01"
-  description = """As a Senior Marketing Associate at Flagship, I develop and execute marketing strategies to drive the adoption of Flagship products.
-I'm obsessed with creating a truly global brand that will disrupt the market.
+  description = """As a Senior Marketing Associate at Flagship, I developed and executed marketing strategies to drive product adoption.
+As part of this, I launched a global GTM campaign through which we engaged with 100+ CXOs for product demos.

-  Responsibilities include:
+  Responsibilities included:

   * GTM Strategies
   * Client Relationship Management